 And then there's the administrative tasks, like interacting with customers and getting sales together.

-If you don’t have systems in place for your Etsy shop, it can take more time than owning your own, independent platform.
+If you don't have systems in place for your Etsy shop, it can take more time than owning an independent platform.

 3. You're Limited to Etsy Clients